 Before the procedure, your provider may use a small amount of local anesthetic to numb the area.

 The whole process only takes a few minutes.

 Fine needle aspiration is accurate when done by an experienced provider and read by an experienced cytopathologist (a physician who specializes in checking cells under a microscope).

-One drawback of fine needle aspiration is that the needle can miss a tumor and take a sample of normal cells instead.
+One drawback of fine needle aspiration is the needle can miss a tumor and take a sample of normal cells instead.